 includes() method is defined as follows:

-elementparameter is required and is the element or value, that will be searched throughout each array index.
+stringparameter is required and is the string or value, that will be searched throughout each array index.

 startparameter is optional, with a default value of 0, the first value within an array.
 This is the index in the array where the search will begin.